 The Companies Registry is the department in charge of registering local and non-local companies in Hong Kong.
 It maintains records of active and dissolved companies.

-Every year, a company should deliver an Annual Return, which contains its particulars, such as the registered office, shareholders, directors, company secretary.
+The Companies Ordinance prescribes that every company must deliver an Annual Return, which contains its particulars, such as the registered office, shareholders, directors, company secretary.
+The return date is within 42 days of the anniversary date of the company’s incorporation.
 If the company does not file the Annual Return after 42 days of the deadline, the company will have to pay penalties.
-Please see the Annual Return Form “NAR1(Private)_Specimen-e” for your reference.
+Please see the NAR1 Annual Return Form “NAR1(Private)_Specimen-e” for your reference.

 Significant Controller Register (SCR)